swar0721-art/swar0721-art.github.io/index.md

 ---

 ## Achievements / Certifications
-*Participated in several inter college events such as client counselling
+*Participated in several intra college events such as client counselling

 ---